bodyweight hamstring exercise

 How to Do a Swiss Ball Leg Curl (Step by Step)

-- Step 3: Bend your knees and tighten your hamstrings to bring the ball as near to you as possible.
+• Step 3: Bend your knees and tighten your hamstrings to bring the ball as close to you as possible, digging your heels into it throughout the movement.
+Keep your hips lifted and avoid letting them sag as the ball rolls in.

 Swiss Ball Leg Curl Common Mistakes to Avoid

 Allowing the hips to fall toward the floor is one of the most common mistakes people make when performing Swiss ball hamstring curls.
-This takes away the focus from the hamstring leading to unnecessary pressure on the lower back.
+This takes away the focus from the hamstrings, leading to unnecessary pressure on the lower back.
 To avoid this, hips should be properly elevated the entire time.
+If you cannot keep your hips up, shorten the range of motion or regress to an easier variation instead of forcing more reps.

 Using Momentum